gvwilson/thirdbit/_posts/2014/2014-10-27-lost-in-space.md

   and what novices find easy or hard.
 </p>
 <p>
-  It feels in places like two conversations have been interleaved&mdash;like some people are looking at the effects and others are thinking about character development.
+  It feels in places like two conversations have been interleaved–like some people are looking at the effects and others are thinking about character development.
   Given our mission,